amiaopensource/lenticular/lenticular/README.md

 - the output folder must be nested inside the input folder
 - only the name of the output folder must be entered (with the path from the input folder on, if any, but not the full path)
 - in the example above the last output file is `~/TEST/SOURCE_FILES/NEW_FILES/rgb_greyscale_0057.tif`
+- inconsistent input may provoke a `Segmentation fault: 11` error

 #### Optional parameters